Feelings 101: A Simple Exercise to Build Emotional Wellness in Kids

 Care Tags to Help Kids Deal with Emotions

 Identifying emotions can be challenging at any age.
 Much of parenthood is spent trying to figure out what’s causing your child’s latest mood swing.
-Check out the following clip from Disney Pixar’s Inside Out.
-See how closely you identify with Riley's parents as they try to decode her sulky mood at the dinner table:

 If misinterpreted, a child’s behavioral outburst can cause a chain reaction of negative consequences all over the place.
 In contrast, a moment taken to decode and defuse the situation can restore harmony just as quickly..
 That’s why I love the idea of making emotional care tags.
 This fun parent/child activity was inspired by Jodi Smith MSW, LCSW, RPT-S. The purpose is to help your child learn to build emotional resilience —a skill that has lifelong value.